 You can do it as a solo vocal piece, or you can invent a rhythmic accompaniment that helps you express the piece, adding extra bars of rest between verses for improvisational flourishes as you prefer.
 If you like a drone, feel free to use one.
 For the demo, I used Henry Lowengard’s excellent iPhone app, Srutibox, in just intonation mode.
 And I added a couple of totally optional samples from “Suffragette City”, which I’ll send you if you want them.

+Normally, this piece costs $25, but during the pandemic I’m making it pay-as-you-can.
 And thank you for supporting this low-key way of publishing:

 Oh, I’m sad for never knowing courage,

 And I’m sad for the stilling of fear.